AlyxMoon/epicodus-practice001-conways-game-of-life/README.md

 ### Rough outline

 - figure out webpack build step
+  - we need to build the index and scripts and styles
+  - make sure Jest is setup (and Babel too!)
+  - make sure we have linting

 - represent grid in the script
 - create a grid in the HTML